Piano Lessons in The Woodlands, Spring, Cypress, Tomball, Kingwood, Humble and Houston, Texas

 Daniel Lopez Lauber

-Pianist, Educator and Piano Technician
+Pianist, Teacher, Arranger & Piano Technician

 Daniel Lauber is an Uruguayan-American pianist, educator and piano technician, born in Mercedes, Uruguay, began studying piano at the age of 6.
 In 1996, he obtained a Professor of Piano, Solfeggio and Music Theory Diploma from the Institute of Music Education in Uruguay.
+As a professor of piano he continued to perfect his skills in Montevideo, Uruguay.

 1st place winner of two piano competitions at "Ateneo de Montevideo" (Uruguay) on October 28, 2001.